hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 e.g: `@@||nexusmods.com^$important`
 * Since everyone uses the internet differently please be aware that some initial manual whitelisting is required
-* The blocklist is around 80MB so if you're internet plan is data limited please account for about 2400MB (2.4GB) per month, if AdGuard Home is set to update once per day
+* The blocklist is around 90MB so if you're internet plan is data limited please account for about 3000MB (3GB) per month, if AdGuard Home is set to update once per day
-* As of __version 2.45__ the list is more cleaned up, optimized and better than ever
+* As of __version 2.5__ the list is more cleaned up, optimized and better than ever
-* Version __2.45__ is a preparation release before version __2.5__

 It's a BIG change so please report any false positives for domains.